AWegnerGitHub/awegnergithub.github.io-content/2017_05_03_review_of_deep_learning_prereq_regression.md

 succeed later.
 With that in mind, I spent most of these lectures relearning much of the math.
 The instructor provides several detailed
 "Theory" lectures and I found those helpful.

 After the theory is introduced, the next step is applying this in code.
 The instructor's code is short and to the point.
-It shows the what was just taught and provides efficient `numpy` code to convert the theory into something workable.
+It shows what was just taught and provides efficient `numpy` code to convert the theory into something workable.

 Once again, I'm happy with the instructor and their teaching style.
 I think this will go well with the future courses I'm planning on taking